nervosnetwork/docs/docs/getting-started/wallet.md

 ---
-id: interact
+id: wallet
-title: Interacting with CKB
+title: Create a Wallet
 ---

 Once you have successfully started [running your own CKB node](run-node), you can try to interact with your node now.